eead-csic-compbio/metagenome_Pfam_score/README.md

 # Train your own classifier for any cycle/pathway

-For more advanced uses an extensive [manual](./manual/manualv1.pdf) is provided.
+For more advanced uses a [manual](./manual/manualv1.pdf) is provided.
 The required input data are:

 1. FASTA file with peptides sequences of proteins involved in the cycle/pathway of interest.
 2. List of RefSeq accesions of (curated) genomes known to be involved in the cycle/pathway of interest.